GEMScienceTools/oq-vmtk/README.md

 # ✨ Key Features

+The OQ-VMTK is a powerful toolkit developed by scientists at the Global Earthquake Model (GEM) Foundation.
+Designed for earthquake engineers and catastrophe modellers, it provides a comprehensive OpenSees-based platform for running representative (idealised) models, developing fragility and vulnerability assessments, and offering extensive flexibility in defining seismic demand, structural capacity, damage criteria, and damage-to-loss conversion.

 ## 🏗️ Single/Multi-Degree-of-Freedom System Modeling
 - Effortlessly create single- and multi-degree-of-freedom models using intuitive low-level parameters.
 - Define structures with key attributes like storey count, first-mode transformation factors, and force-deformation relationships.